 Of course, these are not the only challenges of learning French.
 There’s also dullness that can come from boring classes, lack of motivation, or fear of speaking.
 Here are some other tips that should help on your language learning journey:

 - Remember that regular practice helps you learn better.
-Find a way to introduce regular French lessons into your life: make a schedule of learning, try to use French as much as possible in your everyday life, fill your room with sticky notes full of French words and grammar constructions, or do something fun in French every day.
+Find a way to introduce regular French lessons into your life: make a schedule of learning, try to use French as much as possible in your everyday life, fill your room with sticky notes full of French words and grammar constructions, learn more about French culture, or do something fun in French every day.

 - Look for language learning methods that suit you and seem interesting for you.
 Watch French movies and listen to French music, join a French language class or online course, download a language learning app, or buy a workbook.
 Don’t hesitate to mix methods for a better effect.